OctopusDeploy/docs/README.md

 ## URLs

 The directory structure where a `.md` exists is used to derive the URL for that document.
-So a file existing at `/docs/myfolder/mypage.md` will have a URL of `https://octopus.com/docs/myfolder/mypage`.
+So a file that is located at `/docs/myfolder/mypage.md` will have a URL of `https://octopus.com/docs/myfolder/mypage`.

 ### Index Pages